AdamEXu/Cozo/README.md

 python schema.py
 ```

 Once the database is initialized, you can insert the data.
-Data should be populated into the `data.json` JSON file.
+Data should be populated into the `gh_data.json` JSON file.
 The JSON file should contain a list of dictionaries, where each dictionary represents a data point.
 Each dictionary should contain the following keys:
 - `code`: The code change for the data point in diff format.
 - `repo`: The repository the code change belongs to.
 - `commit_id`: The commit ID of the code change.
 - `file`: The file the code change is from.
 - `commit_message`: The commit message for the code change.
+- `llm_explanation`: An LLM generated explanation for the code change.

+Additionally, there is a `documentation_data.json` for documentation storage.
+The keys are similar but it should contain the following keys:
+- `code`: The code change for the data point in diff format.
+- `documentation`: Textual documentation for the code change surrounding the code change.
+- `documentation_url`: URL to the documentation for the code change.
+- `language`: The programming language of the code change.
-- `explanation`: An LLM generated explanation for the code change.
+- `llm_explanation`: An LLM generated explanation for the code change.

 A sample dictionary is shown below:
 ```json